Traveling for the Holidays?

 What Should I Take into Consideration?

 Everyone’s situation is different — your specific needs will determine what works best for your pet while you travel.
+Always keep in mind to prioritize their overall wellness of your pets.
 For example, do you need someone to come and stay in your home, or would you bring your pet to the sitter in their home?
 Will your pet stay in your home and you need someone to stop by a few times throughout the day?
 Do you want play time, outdoor exercise, training or grooming for your pet while you’re gone?
 To know how your pet responds to a sitter, you can always do a trial run.

 Once you’ve figured out what level of care you’ll need, you are well on your way to finding the best fit for your pet sitting needs over the holidays!

 How to Make Smarter Choices for Your Pet’s Health